Politics of Slovenia: Political developments

 As a young independent republic, Slovenia pursued economic stabilization and further political openness, while emphasizing its Western outlook and central European heritage.
 Today, with a growing regional profile, a participant in the SFOR peacekeeping deployment in Bosnia and the KFOR deployment in Kosovo, and a charter World Trade Organization member, Slovenia plays a role on the world stage quite out of proportion to its small size.

 From 1998 to 2000, Slovenia occupied a nonpermanent seat on the UN Security Council and in that capacity distinguished itself with a constructive, creative, and consensus-oriented activism.
-Slovenia has been a member of the United Nations since May 1992 and of the Council of Europe since May 1993.
-Slovenia signed an association agreement with the European Union in 1996 and is a member of the Central European Free Trade Agreement.
-Slovenia also is a member of all major international financial institutions (the International Monetary Fund, the World Bank Group, and the European Bank for Reconstruction and Development) as well as 40 other international organizations, among them the World Trade Organization, of which it is a founding member.
+Slovenia has been a Member State of the European Union since May 2004.
+It has also been a member of the United Nations since May 1992, of the Council of Europe since May 1993, and of all major international financial institutions (the International Monetary Fund, the World Bank Group, and the European Bank for Reconstruction and Development) as well as 40 other international organizations, among them the World Trade Organization, of which it is a founding member.

 Since the breakup of the former Yugoslavia, Slovenia has instituted a stable, multi-party, democratic political system, characterized by regular elections, a free press, and an excellent human rights record.
 However, Slovenia is the only former Communist state that has never carried out lustration.
 By Constitution of Slovenia the country is a parliamentary democracy and a republic.
 Within its government, power is shared between a directly elected president, a prime minister, and an incompletely bicameral legislature.
 The legislative body is composed of the 90-member National Assembly—which takes the lead on virtually all legislative issues—and the National Council, a largely advisory body composed of representatives from social, economic, professional, and local interests.
 The Constitutional Court has the highest power of review of legislation to ensure its consistency with Slovenia's constitution.
 Its nine judges are elected for 9-year terms.

 In 1997, elections were held to elect both a president and representatives to Parliament's upper house, the National Council.
 Milan Kučan, elected President of the Yugoslav Republic of Slovenia in 1990, led his country to independence in 1991.
 He was elected the first President of independent Slovenia in 1992 and again in November 1997 by a comfortable margin.

 Janez Drnovšek of the center-left Liberal Democratic Party of Slovenia (LDS) was reelected Prime Minister in the 15 October 2000 parliamentary elections.
 Drnovšek's coalition held an almost two-thirds majority in Parliament.